AskPhoenix/Phoenix.Bot.Proactive/README.md

 # Phoenix.Bot.Proactive
-A service to proactively notify bot users about any updates
+A WebApp to proactively brodcast messages to users from their school, or notify them about any updates